-Vitamin C is beneficial against the common coldFebruary 13th, 2013 in Health /
+Vitamin C is beneficial against the common coldFebruary 13, 2013 in Medicine & Health / Health

 (Medical Xpress)—According to an updated Cochrane review on vitamin C and the common cold, vitamin C seems to be particularly beneficial for people under heavy physical stress.